arkits/chaddi-tg/README.md

 ChaddiBot has a variety of features to make your Telegram experience a whole lot more fun!
 Some of them are -

-- WebM to MP4 Converter to MP
+- WebM to MP4 Converter
 - `/mom` insults your mom.
 - `/quotes` fetches a random quote
 - `/rokda` displays your message count in the chat as a currency.